NeuroTechX/ntx_slack_archive/eegdata.md

  >Technically event could be used for anything.
 But most common use is to tag or label data for supervised learning.

+5/11/2017 6:38 PM

+ **yannick** :

+ >Hey jfrey I see you did commit on: <https://github.com/conphyture/LSL2Unity>

+>
+but in the ToDos its also mention to look at: <https://github.com/xfleckx/LSL4Unity>

+>
+Im looking for LSL in Unity, any idea what to use?